 The Dollar Tree and Amazon also have football-shaped brown bowls and other football dish ware.
 These are great for holding sorting cards, task cards, or other materials.
 You can also find football-themed party supplies at Walmart!

+You can also find all these items in my Amazon idea list!
 Decorate your door or bulletin board to complete your room transformation!
-You can cover it with green paper and make white yard lines or display your students’ Super Bowl predictions.
+You can cover it with green paper and make white yard lines like the one below or display your students’ Super Bowl predictions.

 Super Bowl Activities

 Do some football-themed activities with your class!
 These can be specific to the Super Bowl or just have a football theme in general.